 Naturopathic medicine is medicine done differently – it’s a unique system of health care that blends traditional therapies with modern-day science.
-A large majority of therapies that Dr Wright utilizes in practice are evidence-based, with the remainder being founded on clinically sound results.
+A large majority of therapies that Dr Wright, ND utilizes in practice are evidence-based, with the remainder being founded on clinically sound results.
 Dr Wright’s approach to health concerns and goals is two-tiered, whereby it takes into account the individual patient and their physical, mental, emotional, social and financial needs, and is RESULTS-FOCUSED.
 The goal is to treat you as the unique and amazing individual you are and help you feel better quickly, while working on addressing the underlying causes of the illness or disease.

 Naturopathic medicine is unique in that it can treat or support any illness – from the common cold, to chronic disease – either by directly addressing the cause of disease, or by supporting the body through conventional treatments and mitigating side effects of medication or therapies.